wko27/blog/_daily/2018-06-24-Heavy_Food.md

   * one trick is to force the primask register to 1 to disable those interrupts
   * this will break SoftDevice, but at least you can step through code without ending up in a SoftDevice assertion error
   * programmatic setting can be done through __ASM volatile ("MSR primask, %0" : : "r" (0x1) : "memory");
+* if you find the debugger stuck in 0xDEADBEEF code, check the JLink connection